hnykda/tutos/docs/_build/html/_sources/my_wr/RPi.txt

 boot it would be fine that time is correctly set.
 You can do it by using really great part of ``systemd``.
 Go ahead and enable service, which takes care about that: ``systemctl enable systemd-timesyncd``.
 Thats all.
 It will start after next reboot.
-If you want it to start now, just
+If you want it to start now, just run ``systemctl start systemd-timesyncd``.

 Configuring SSH
 ~~~~~~~~~~~~~~~